wjholden/Advent-of-Code-2022/README.md

 fmt.Println(A)
 ```

+* You also need pointers for fast code if you want to avoid lots of copying.
 * You cannot get a pointer to a dictionary member.
 * `slice = slice[:0]` is a neat trick to clear the contents of a slice.
+* You can deserialize arbitrary JSON to an `interface{}`.
+From there, you can use [type assertions](https://go.dev/tour/methods/15) which is loosly comparable to a [cast](https://docs.oracle.com/javase/tutorial/java/IandI/subclasses.html) but maybe more restrictive.
+* Go's `for` keyword replaces `while` and allows for some interesting syntax, including `for {}` with no condition.
+* Assignments are legal in an `if` clause.
+* Go's `panic` is very different from [`throw`/`catch`](https://docs.oracle.com/javase/tutorial/essential/exceptions/throwing.html).